X-Class: Text Classification with Extremely Weak Supervision: Our Framework

 We use a tied co-variance matrix across all clusters since we believe classes are similar in granularity.
 We cluster the documents while remembering the class each cluster is initialized to.
 In this way, we can align the final clusters to the classes.

-Considering the potential redundant noise in these representations, we, following the experience in topic clustering~\cite{DBLP:conf/acl/AharoniG20}, also apply principal component analysis (PCA) for dimension reduction.
+Considering the potential redundant noise in these representations, we also apply principal component analysis (PCA) for dimension reduction following the experience in topic clustering~\cite{DBLP:conf/acl/AharoniG20}.
 By default, we fix the PCA dimension $P = 64$.